• Val d'Isere snow park

 The journey from Geneva Airport to Val d’Isère lasts less than three hours, giving you time to hear our infamous up-to-date information CD, which covers everything from current snow conditions to the best restaurants.

-New for Winter 2024-25, Val d’Isère doesn’t want coaches stopping in the middle of the village any more.
+Val d’Isère doesn’t want coaches stopping in the middle of the village.
 People leap out onto the pavement, then rush around to the other side of the coach to open the vast holds and pull out their huge ski bags.
 In the dark.
 In front of the traffic.
-On the ice… The village council is right to put a stop to it before someone gets run over.
+On the ice… The village council is right to have put a stop to it before someone got run over.

 Coaches taking guests to our chalets Isère, Neiges, Pentes, Pistes, Maison du Rocher,Vieux Crêt, Pierre, Lucaval and Gnellets can drop guests near the chalets as ever, with Land Rovers helping where necessary.

-Guests for chalets Chardons, Ptarmigan, Pic Noir, Perdrix, Comtes de Savoie, Amadeus, Otto, Patou, Charlotte, and Tapia now get off their coach at the new bus station at La Daille, give their luggage to our drivers, and board a special bus laid on by the village.
+Guests for chalets Chardons, Ptarmigan, Pic Noir, Perdrix, Comtes de Savoie, Amadeus, Otto, Patou and Charlotte now get off their coach at the new bus station at La Daille (which we hope will be completed, with a wc, before the start of 2025-26), give their luggage to our drivers, and board a special bus laid on by the village.
 This drops them near their chalet, while we deliver luggage to the door.
 It’s a very good system.

 VAL D’ISERE – GENEVA